 A sketch perspective of the Charles Street Swale.
-The perspective is looking towards accessible crossings and a natural swale providing amenity for people while serving its flood mitigation role.
-New developments fronting the carpark are also shown highlighting the opportunity for activation of this interface adding to the Mogo Village character.
+The perspective is taken from Charles Street carpark looking towards accessible crossings across the swale towards the highway.
+The perspective highlights the opportunity for temporary activation of this interface along the car park after upgrading the stormwater system.